-You can make your own vegan and vegetarian friendly Thai green curry paste and there are lots of very good recipes out there that can save you a little bit of money but I have found that it was very time consuming and quite frankly, the ready made variety of paste is every bit as good as the home made one, so why not cut corners a little and save yourself some time.
+You can make your own vegan and vegetarian friendly Thai green curry paste and there are lots of very good recipes out there that can save you a little bit of money but I have found that it was very time consuming and quite frankly, the ready-made variety of paste is every bit as good as the homemade one, so why not cut corners a little and save yourself some time.

-There are many vegan friendly ones on the market too, experiment until you find the one that suits your taste best.
+There are many vegan-friendly ones on the market too, experiment until you find the one that suits your taste best.
 Any leftover curry paste will keep quite well in the fridge for a couple of weeks if kept in an airtight jar.

 You can also freeze it for several months.
-This recipe serves two but we are quite greedy when it comes to this great dish and so you might be able to stretch that, especially if you serve the curry with some nan bread or poppadoms, or you can just scale up the ingredients.
+This recipe serves two but we are quite greedy when it comes to this great dish and so you might be able to stretch that, especially if you serve the curry with some naan bread or poppadoms, or you can just scale up the ingredients.

 Basil and Coriander help to give this vegan Thai green curry it's amazing colour

-1 tbsp sunflower oil
+- 1 tbsp sunflower oil

-1 tbsp soft dark brown sugar
+- 1 tbsp soft dark brown sugar

-I tbsp lime zest
+- 1 tbsp lime zest

-1 onion roughly chopped
+- 1 white onion, roughly chopped

-Handful of frozen peas
+- Handful frozen peas

-splash of light soy sauce
+- splash light soy sauce

-In a heavy based frying pan or deep wok fry the diced aubergine, chestnut mushrooms and chopped onion in the sunflower oil, you can add a little of the Thai green curry paste to the oil but I find this makes the curry even hotter but if that’s how you like your curries then go ahead and add a little at this stage of the recipe.
+- In a heavy-based frying pan or deep wok fry the diced aubergine, chestnut mushrooms and chopped onion in the sunflower oil, you can add a little of the Thai green curry paste to the oil but I find this makes the curry even hotter but if that’s how you like your curries then go ahead and add a little at this stage of the recipe.
 Cook this mixture until the aubergine has softened a little, about ten minutes on a low heat

-- Serve on a bed of plain boiled rice or noodles, whichever you prefer, and sprinkle the retained basil and coriander leaves over the top, you can also add a little more fresh lime zest.
+- Serve on a bed of plain boiled rice or noodles, whichever you prefer, and sprinkle the retained basil and coriander leaves over the top, you can also add a little extra fresh lime zest.